 Security camera videos capture ‘person of interest’ in Bellingham fire

 As previously reported in The Herald, fire crews arrived shortly after 4:20 a.m.
 Monday to find the alley-side of the building that was built in 1902 in flames.
-Crews had difficulty accessing the second story from inside and were forced to pull back and fight the blaze defensively and issued a second alarm.
+Crews had difficulty accessing the second story from inside and were forced to pull back and fight the blaze defensively.
 The fire also spread to a second, newer building and an old granary behind the building that were both part of Hohl Feed & Seed.

 Firefighters were able to rescue 78 animals from the fire, though crews were not able to get to approximately 10 birds and a snake.

 Hohl Feed & Seed has anchored Railroad Avenue since it was founded in 1901, providing Whatcom County a variety of pet and animal products.